nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `add CS2103T Quiz` adds CS2103T Quiz task into task list

-### Tagging task order [Coming Soon in v1.2]
+### Tagging priority of task [Coming Soon in v1.2]
-Tags the order that the task is scheduled to be completed in
+Tags the priority to complete task

-Format: `tag task (number)`
+Format: `tag TASK /p PRIORITY_STATUS`
-* If the number chosen is not currently in used, the task will be assigned this tag
-* If the number chosen is already in used, an error message will inform the user to select another number
+* Tags one of three priorities("high", "medium", "low") to the task
-* If no number is given, an error message will appear to inform the user to key in a number
+* If the priority status is not "high", "medium" or "low", an error message will appear to inform the user to key in a valid priority status

 Examples:

-`tag CS2105 Quiz (1)` tags CS2105 Quiz as 1st task to complete
+`tag CS2105 Quiz /p high` tags CS2105 Quiz as high priority task to complete

-`tag CS2103T Quiz (2)` tags CS2103T Quiz as 2nd task to complete
+`tag CS2103T Quiz /p low` tags CS2103T Quiz as low priority task to complete

 ### List [Coming Soon in v1.2]